JoeHarding/Weather_App_API/README.md

 # Weather_App_API
-Simple weather app using openweather.org's API to pull data and display it.
+Simple weather app using openweather.org's API to get data and then displaying it to the user.